ratmod/ratmod.github.io/docs/index.md

 # Ratmod - by the rats, for the rats

-This is documentation for ratmod - a mod for [Open Arena (OA)](http://www.openarena.ws) which is a Quake 3 Arena clone.
+This is documentation for ratmod - an open source mod for [Open Arena (OA)](http://www.openarena.ws) which is a Quake 3 Arena clone.

+You can find the source code for the mod [hosted on github.com](https://github.com/rdntcntrl/ratoa_gamecode).

 Navigate to different pages using the navigation links.